backstage/backstage/docs/local-dev/cli-build-system.md

 ### Frontend Development

-There are two different commands that starts the frontend development bundling, `app:serve`, which serves an app and uses `src/index` as the entrypoint, and `plugin:serve`, which serves a plugin and uses `dev/index` as the entrypoint.
+There are two different commands that start the frontend development bundling:
+`app:serve`, which serves an app and uses `src/index` as the entrypoint, and `plugin:serve`, which serves a plugin and uses `dev/index` as the entrypoint.
 These are typically invoked via the `yarn start` script, and are intended for